Here is my backstory of the paths I’ve taken that put me where I am today.

 - Private coaching clients

 In retrospect, I am deeply grateful for these endeavors.
-It helped me build multiple revenue streams—training, consulting, and digital products.
+It helped me build multiple revenue streams—client services, productized services, and digital products.